mschordan/agaconv/doc/agaconv.1.md

 **AGAConv** is a CDXL video converter.
 The input video can be in any format that can be processed by ffmpeg.  **AGAConv** uses ffmpeg to extract video and audio data and encodes the extracted frames into the CDXL video format. **AGAConv** can generate standard and custom CDXL files.
-In a standard CDXL file each frame has the exact same size, in a custom CDXL file the size is optimized, and hence custom CDXL video files are usually smaller than standard CDXL files.
+By default **AGAConv** generates standard CDXL files.
+It also ensure that the CDXL chunks are 32bit aligned which can improve video frame rate by up to 50% on some Amiga I/O controllers.
+If padding is selected then custom CDXL files are generated.

 The CDXL format was created by Commodore primarily for the Commodore CDTV, released 1991, to permit playback of video from CD-ROM in the early 1990s.
 The